Slow Food Russian River is proud to continue our support for the Heritage Turkey Project in Sonoma County.

 In 2001, Slow Food USA started a project to reintroduce Heritage turkeys to American consumers.
 The initial goal was to encourage farmers to raise eight traditional varieties, as most of them remain perilously close to extinction.
-Our first national partner was the American Livestock Breeds Conservancy, which estimated that fewer than 1200 breeding turkeys of those varieties remained in the entire country.
+Our first national partner was The Livestock Conservancy, which estimated that fewer than 1,200 breeding turkeys of those varieties remained in the entire country.

 So why heritage birds?
-The Slow Food movement is committed to biodiversity.
-Even today all commercially sold turkeys in this country are the same breed – the Broad Breasted White.
-Bred for it’s white feathers (LOOKS cleaner when you cook it) and its huge breasts, these birds can’t fly, walk, or breed naturally.
-They are all products of artificial insemination and with no exercise and weak immune systems they often require antibiotics.
-When they are slaughtered their flesh is so bland that they are often injected with saline and veggie oil to improve their taste.
+The global Slow Food movement is committed to preserving biodiversity.
+Even today, nearly all commercially sold turkeys in this country are the same breed – the Broad Breasted White.
+They are bred for their white feathers (so they appear cleaner when you cook them) and for their huge breasts.
+These birds can’t fly, walk, or even breed naturally.
+Raised in confinement with no exercise, industrial turkeys have weak immune systems and often require antibiotics.
+When they are slaughtered, their flesh is so bland that they are often injected with saline solution and vegetable oil to improve their taste.

-The first year (and maybe 2) Willie Benedetti of Willie Bird raised 200 heritage turkeys and we committed to selling them.
-After that, the fact that the heritage breed turkeys could fly and had more spirit made them harder to raise and transport to where they went to be slaughtered made Willie ready for us to move on.
+The first year or two, Willie Benedetti of Willie Bird raised 200 heritage turkeys and we committed to selling them.
+After that, the fact that the heritage breed turkeys could fly and had more spirit made them harder to raise and transport.
+Willie was then ready for us to move on.

-In the next few years we switched to organic feed, and began handing the project over to the kids, with Jim’s help each year with his equipment, his refrigerated truck, and storage facilities for pick ups just before Thanksgiving.
+In the next few years we switched to organic feed, and began handing the project over to the youth.
+Slow Food Russian River member and former leader Jim Reichardt, a.k.a.
+“The Duck Man,” helps each year with his equipment, refrigerated truck, and storage facilities just before Thanksgiving.

-This project has brought awareness to our community, our farmers, and our future farmers about biodiversity.
+This project continues to bring awareness to our community, our farmers, and our future farmers about biodiversity.
 When you buy your food locally, you support family farms and local farmland for future generations.
 If you’re interested in learning more about heritage breeds, the Livestock Conservancy is a great resource.